jameshughes89/cs2XX-ComputerArchitecture/site/topics/memory/esap-ram.rst

 Including RAM in the System
 ===========================

-* Adding the RAM module to the system is trivial

-    * Connect the corresponding components up to the existing ESAP ALU system
+* To include the RAM module, connect the corresponding components up to the existing ESAP ALU system
 * Each of the control signal lines are moved to the bottom of the system

 .. figure:: esap_alu_ram.png